thanawat1303/Airflow-Auto-Install-On-Docker/README.md

   ```

 ### Werning
-- system notify is about permission dockerd-entrypoint.sh
+- When system notifies an about permission dockerd-entrypoint.sh
   ```
   chmod 777 ./data-docker/dockerd-entrypoint.sh
   ```